Skip to main content

 For patients with concerns like osteopenia, this genetic marker could inform the aggressiveness of the treatment strategy and the need for other bone-supporting interventions.

-The future of support lies in this type of personalized medicine.
+The future of endocrine system support lies in this type of personalized medicine.
 By integrating pharmacogenetic data, clinicians can refine initiation thresholds for therapy and tailor androgen dosages.
 This creates a protocol that is proactively designed to match the patient’s unique biological landscape, optimizing for efficacy and safety.
 The AR gene CAG polymorphism is likely a significant variable in the future of testosterone treatment for hypogonadal men.

 • Hypothalamic-Pituitary-Gonadal (HPG) Axis ∞ In men with a normal HPG axis and longer CAG repeats, the system may naturally compensate by producing higher levels of Luteinizing Hormone (LH) and subsequently more testosterone to overcome the reduced receptor sensitivity.
 When this compensatory mechanism fails or is insufficient, symptoms emerge.